Jan Arne Telle

 Spring 2014 I am teaching INF235 - Complexity Theory.

-Fall semesters I am usually teaching the new course INF 207-Theory of Social Networks, based on the textbook Networks, Crowds and Markets by Easley and Kleinberg.
+Fall 2014 I teach INF234 - Algorithms and the new course INF207-Theory of Social Networks, based on the book Networks, Crowds and Markets.

 For more information please contact me directly or look at my CV in pdf CV in ps